 It’s super easy to use and you can add ingredients or shop recipes from all over.

-I’ve got some notes, tips and substitutions coming up below.
+I’ve got some notes, tips and substitutions coming up below on how to make cream cheese chicken.
 Just tryin’ to be helpful.

-(And y’all know I like to help you make this recipe your very own!)
+(And y’all know I like to help you make a recipe your very own!)

 If you want to jump on down to the recipe, simply scroll through the rest of the text.
 The recipe card is near the bottom of the page, above the comments section.